-The mode of payment of honorarium to cook-cum-helpers including NGOs / SHGs / Trust / centralized kitchens etc., is made through electronic fund transfer to their concerned bank accounts without any delay.
 The honorarium of Head Cook and CCHs are paid through bank accounts.
 The EO taluk panchayat releases the honorarium directly to the bank accounts of respective cooks.

 2.7.5 Whether the CCH were paid on monthly basis.

 Yes, the CCHs are paid on monthly basis